Scope of accidents and incidents investigated

 The opportunities for learning and improvement from our investigations are not just restricted to the parties involved in the investigations, as the reports are readily available to all parts of the industry.
 In addition railway operators and infrastructure managers must have processes in place, as part of their safety management systems, for learning from accidents or incidents (as required by the Railways and Other Guided Transport Systems (Safety) Regulations 2006).

 RAIB receives an annual budget in the form of a grant-in-aid from Parliament through the Department for Transport.

-To support its investigations and operations, the RAIB employs 26 inspectors (inclusive of the Deputy Chief Inspector, Principal Inspectors and Inspectors) plus an administration team.
+To support our investigations and operations, RAIB employs 25 inspectors (inclusive of the Deputy Chief Inspector, Principal Inspectors and Inspectors) plus an administration team.

-The Board meets to identify and develop common strategic issues which will further improve independent accident investigation in the UK.
-It provides a facility for managing any common risks or opportunities, optimising co-operation between the Branches and for peer review - making best use of the professional experience and expertise across the Branches.
+The Board meets to identify and develop common strategic issues to improve independent accident investigation in the UK.
+It provides a facility for managing any common risks or opportunities, optimising co-operation between the Branches and for peer review - making best use of the professional experience and expertise.

-Through this approach the Chief Inspectors maintain their functional independence and their reporting lines on modal safety matters to the Secretary of State in accordance with respective legal requirements but also achieve the benefits of the three Branches working together.
+Through this approach the Chief Inspectors maintain their operational independence and their reporting lines on modal safety matters to the Secretary of State (in line with our respective legal requirements) but also achieve the benefits of the three Branches working together.

 Accident Investigation Branch Joint Initiatives

-The three Branches, have agreed the following joint initiatives to take advantage of synergies between them:
+The three Branches, have agreed the following joint initiatives:

-**Guidance on the ALARP process can be found on the Health and Safety Executive website at: www.hse.gov.uk/risk/theory/alarp.htm
+**Guidance on the ALARP process can be found on the Health and Safety Executive website.